naiveJeanne/Final-project/README.md

 ### Simulation's variables of uncertainty
 The parameter of every round (K,N,P)
+- K
-K -- the position of the open move of the first player -- int in 1, 2, 3, 4, 5, 6, 7, 8 (discrete distribution)
+  - the position of the open move of the first player
+  - int in 1, 2, 3, 4, 5, 6, 7, 8 (discrete distribution)
+- N
-N -- times of playing tic tac toe games in a roll -- int in 50, 100, 1000 (discrete distribution)
+  - times of playing tic tac toe games in a roll
+  - int in 50, 100, 1000 (discrete distribution)
+- P
-P -- the probability of the user to be the first player in the round -- float between 0 and 1 with gap 0.02 (continuous distribution)
+  - the probability of the user to be the first player in the round
+  - float between 0 and 1 with gap 0.02 (continuous distribution)

-I choose optimized move using MiniMax Theorem instead of a random one, I believe the former one is more like a human act.
+Since I choose optimized move using MiniMax Theorem instead of a random one, I believe the former one is more like a human act.
 So my projects is a representation of reality to some extent.

 ## Instructions on how to use the program:
-Run Main.py
+Run Main.py and there will be plots of all first move position result and all probability of being the player1 result, with 50, 100 and 1000 tries in a round.

 ## Report
 ### Game Virtualization